 About seventy-five percent of WASO employees work in Washington, DC.
-The Main Interior Building (MIB) houses the NPS Directorate, Associate and Assistant Directors, and national-level offices.
-Program managers and their staffs who work for the staff at MIB are headquartered at 1201 Eye Street.
+The Main Interior Building (MIB) houses the NPS Directorate, Associate and Assistant Directors, national-level offices, as well as program managers and their staffs.
 The organizational structure is fluid to meet the current demands of the NPS.

 Twenty-five percent of WASO employees are located at service and training centers outside of Washington, DC and provide professional and technical support to regions and park units.
 The Denver Service Center in Colorado and the Historic Preservation Training Center (HPTC) in Maryland are a few examples.
 Each center is managed under an Associate Director (AD).

 The Directorate is the head of the NPS organization, and consists of the Director, who is a political appointee, and two Deputy Directors.
 The Directorate’s role is to oversee the management, strategic planning, policy, and overall direction of NPS while responding to priorities set by the White House, Congress, and the Secretary of the Interior.
 General duties of each position include: